MohamedMarawany/BookBazaar-Library-Management-and-Review-System/README.md

 ## Task 6:

 Test APIs Using Postman
-Description:
+**Description:**
-You will use Postman to test your API endpoints.
-Postman is a tool that allows you to send HTTP requests and inspect responses easily.
+- You will use Postman to test your API endpoints.
+- Postman is a tool that allows you to send HTTP requests and inspect responses easily.
-"Requirements:
+### Requirements:
 1. Install Postman.
 2. Create a Postman collection for your APIs.
 3. Test each endpoint: